Buying a home? Here’s what to expect at the closing

 At the closing, you will have two primary responsibilities:

-- Pay closing costs and escrow items.
-There are numerous fees associated with getting a mortgage and transferring property ownership.
-The funds are usually a certified/cashier’s check made out to the escrow company or a wire transfer of funds to the banking institution.
+- Pay closing costs and escrow items: There are a number of fees associated with getting a mortgage and transferring property ownership, including property taxes, utilities and HOA fees.
+The funds are usually a certified check or cashier’s check made out to the escrow company or a wire transfer of funds to the banking institution.
 Personal checks are often not allowed.

-Be sure to find out what type of identification is required before you arrive.
+Find out what type of identification is required before you arrive.
 Usually, only one type of identification is needed, though some companies require two.
 Government-issued identification, such as a driver’s license or passports, is normally accepted.
+If there are two or more borrowers buying the home, every borrower should be present for the closing.

 - Closing agent, who might work for the lender or the title company

-- Attorney (The closing agent might be an attorney representing you or the lender.
+- Attorneys: The closing agent might be an attorney representing you or the lender.
 Both sides may have attorneys.
-It’s always a good idea to have an attorney present who represents you and only your interests.)
+It’s always a good idea to have an attorney present who represents you and only your interests.

 - Title company representative, who provides written evidence of the ownership of the property